Wisconsin TRAVEL Grant

 HOW WISCONSIN TRAVEL GRANTS WORK

-Funded by the federal Coronavirus Aid, Relief and Economic Security (CARES) Act, the Wisconsin TRAVEL stimulus grant program will allocate $8 million dollars to be distributed to Wisconsin’s tourism promotion and tourism development organizations to provide much-needed relief and support to the tourism industry:
+Funded by the federal Coronavirus Aid, Relief and Economic Security (CARES) Act, the Wisconsin TRAVEL stimulus grant program will allocate up to $12 million dollars to be distributed to Wisconsin’s tourism promotion and tourism development organizations to provide much-needed relief and support to the tourism industry.
+Full details about the Wisconsin TRAVEL Stimulus Grant are in the Grant Announcement:

 - Continuation of Operations: Funding to enable struggling tourism promotion and tourism development organizations to remain operational, including but not limited to payroll, utilities, rent, PPE, COVID-19 related cleaning supplies, and the installation and purchase of safety equipment/barriers in public-facing facilities.